apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 `MultiplexInstrument` will then call out to each instrument it has been initialized with.

-### Context propagation, by explicit `LoggingContext` passing
+### Context propagation, by explicit `FIXME!!!` passing

-> `LoggingContext` naming has been carefully selected and it reflects the type's purpose and utility: It binds a [Swift Log `Logger`](https://github.com/apple/swift-log) with an associated distributed tracing [Baggage](https://github.com/apple/swift-distributed-tracing-baggage).
+> `FIXME!!!` naming has been carefully selected and it reflects the type's purpose and utility: It binds a [Swift Log `Logger`](https://github.com/apple/swift-log) with an associated distributed tracing [Baggage](https://github.com/apple/swift-distributed-tracing-baggage).
 >
 > It _also_ is used for tracing, by tracers reaching in to read or modify the carried baggage.